domoticz/domoticz/dzVents/documentation/README.md

 - Added new time rules: `on dd/mm`, `on */mm`, `on dd/*`, `on dd1/mm1-dd2/mm2`, `on -dd/mm`, `on dd/mm-`, `in week aa,bb,cc-dd,-ee, ff-`, `every even week`, `every odd week`
 - Added historical data helper `delta2(fromIndex, toIndex, smoothRangeFrom, smoothRangeTo, default)` to have a bit more control over smoothing.
 You can specify if want to smooth either the start value (reference) and/or the to value (compared value).
 - Added historical data helper `deltaSinceOrOldest(timeAgo, smoothRangeFrom, smoothRangeTo, default)`.
 This will use the oldest data value when the data set is shorter than timeAgo.
+- Added support for Lighting Limitless/Applamp RGBW devices.
+You can now set Kelvin and RGB values, NightMode, WhiteMode and increase and decrease the brightness.
+See the documentation.

 ##[2.3.0]